vieee/Business_Tracker/README.md

 <table>
 <tr>
 <td>
-  A webapp using Quandl API to display history of stock growth in a given period of time.
-It helps predict the growth of stocks from the  charts of stock performace in any period of time.
-It helps to judge stocks, with the principle of momentum investing, which returns 1% per month on average.
+  A Business Tracking Application using ReactJS, FirebaseJS and Colab to display history and predictive analysis of business stock growth in a given period of time.
+It helps analyze the growth of stocks from the  charts of stock performace in any period of time.
+It helps to judge sales and retail, with the principle of momentum investing, which returns 1% per month on average.
 </td>
 </tr>
 </table>

 ## Demo
-Here is a working live demo :  https://iharsh234.github.io/WebApp/
+Here is a working live demo (After Installation):  http://localhost:3000/

 ## Site

 ### Landing Page
-Currently it is working on all NSE (India) Stocks, BSE (India) Stocks Symbol will be added soon.
+Currently it is working on all Retailer Stocks, Wholesailer Stocks will be added soon.

 ![](https://iharsh234.github.io/WebApp/images/demo/web_app_face.JPG)